Danny Lee: Setting the pace from an early age

 In 2016, Lee represented New Zealand at the Rio Olympic Games and finished the tournament T27.

-By the time a switch to LIV Golf was on the cards in 2023, Lee had featured in 303 PGA events with one win and career earnings of $15,363,106.
+By the time he made the switch to LIV Golf in 2023, Lee had played in 303 PGA Tour events and had reached a career high 34th in the Official World Golf Ranking.

 Joining LIV Golf in 2023